Cortrah/SpaceOperaDesign/turnstyles.md

 mysteries, thinking about your story, engaging in diplomacy with your friends and potential enemies, filling out your turn and writing your story on your own schedule.

-The criteria of whether a turnstyles game good is not how much time you spend playing it, but how much time you spend thinking about it while at work, in the shower, driving the kids to soccer.
+The criteria of whether a turnstyles game is good is not how much time you spend playing it, but how much time you spend thinking about it while at work, in the shower and driving the kids to soccer.

 A turnstyles game may have mechanics, but the mechanics should exist to create the reality upon which one can tell a story through roleplay.
+You should be able to check in on the story on any phone or device, and when you have the time, compose your part of the story from a computer or device with a decent keyboard.

 When you have to accomplish things via mechanics it makes it feel more like a real accomplishment and grounds your story in a dramatic envelope of successes and failures.